USDA-SCINet/scinet-site/pages/support/FAQs.md

 ## Storage Space
 ---
-### How much data can I store on Ceres?
+### How much data can I store on Ceres or Atlas?
-Each user is allowed 10GB of data in the home directory.
+Each user is allowed 30GB of data in the home directory.

-Additional storage can be provided on Ceres and/or Atlas in /project directories.
+Additional storage can be provided on Ceres and/or Atlas in `/project` directories.
 To request more storage see [How do I request an increase in storage space?](#how-do-i-request-an-increase-in-storage-space).
 Project directory storage is large, fast, not backed up, and can be requested up to 1TB or larger if justified.
 Project directory storage is good for fast I/O to large data files from compute nodes.
 Keep directory storage is smaller and slower, but is backed up nightly and can be requested up to 100GB or larger if justified.
 Keep directory storage is good for medium-term storage of analysis results and project software/scripts.

 When requesting additional data storage you will be asked for a project summary, a project end date, and to detail your long-term plan for data in your project/keep directories after your project end date.